solita/solita.github.com/_posts/2017-07-13-a-tale-of-a-clojurescript-stack-components-and-domain-management.md

 ## Keeping things consistent by defining general-purpose components

 Reagent components can be very big or very small, which leads to a question: what kind of things should be wrapped inside a component?
 Generally speaking, components should be relatively small and easy to reuse.
-Personally, I encourage to create a component even from the smallest parts of the application.
+Personally, I encourage programmers to create a component even from the smallest parts of the application.
 Not only helps it to keep components small and reusable, but it also helps developers in a big project to keep the codebase and the UI consistent.
 Let's take a couple of examples.

 A button element is very common in web applications.
 The way it was created in Harja, was usually like this: